The running of Kielder Observatory is only possible due to the amazing support we have from a group of passionate and dedicated volunteers.

 We are always looking out for new volunteers to help out, it would be great if you have some astronomy experience, but it is not essential, more important is that you are willing to offer your time and that you are friendly, approachable and enthusiastic about astronomy.

-Kielder Observatory is happy to support and pay any incurred travel costs that any volunteers have, and we provide on site training, which has included areas as diverse as telescope operations to first aid training.
+Kielder Observatory is happy to support and pay incurred travel costs that any volunteers have (a maximum limit applies), and we provide on site training, which has included areas as diverse as telescope operations to first aid training.

 Kielder is a magical place, which after you visit you'll most likely want to come back again and again.
 Volunteering for us gives you that amazing opportunity.